-Long-term liabilities decreased due to current year payments on long-term debt offset by increases in the net OPEB liability and the net pension liability.
+Liabilities decreased due to current year payments on long-term debt and a decrease in the net pension liability offset by increases in the net OPEB liability.

 Unrestricted net position increased due to the change in net position, described in the next section.